nus-cs2103-AY2425S1/ip/docs/README.md

 A To-Do has a name.

-The bot will save the To-Do, then respond with:
+Stelle will save the To-Do, then respond with:

 ```
 Got it.
 I've added it as a To Do: